-Unit 5: Economic Co-operation- WTO and FTAs
+Unit 5: Economic Co-operation, RoleofWTO and FTA

-Forms of Economic Co-operation, Static and Dynamic Effects of Custom Union, Free Trade Agreements, WTO, and recent import and export policies.
+Economic Co-operation: Forms of Economic Co-operation, Static and Dynamic Effects of Custom Union (Viner, Lipsey) and Free trade Area, World Trade Organization: WTO and India, Recent change in the direction and composition of India's foreign trade.
+Multi-National Corporations; and Recent import and exportpolicies.

-- The students would be efficient to understand the importance of international theories to maintain trade relations at global level. - The students will have an exposure to the students that how countries specialize in certain goods and services for comparative advantage over other countries and how this changes over time. - The students will have knowledge of balance of payment and balance of trade, international monetary system and rationale of protection.
+- The students would be efficient to understand the importance of international theories to maintain trade relations at global level. - The students will havean exposure to the students that how countries specialize in certain goods and services for comparative advantage over other countries and how this changes overtime. - The students will have knowledge of balance of payment and balance of trade, international monetary system and rationale of protection.